Intervision (album): Critical reception

 Sean Cooper of AllMusic stated that "Intervision blends fat organ leads with horns, raw and treated vocals, and rhythmic and percussive figures drawn from '60s and '70s soul, funk, fusion, and psychedelia, as well as contemporary house, downbeat, and techno."
+Johnny Cigarettes of the NME said that Tenor was "rarely self-indulgent, usually soulful, and always classy.
+Meanwhile, the blend of loungecore, aquatic techo, '70s soul and funk, plus a rich sense of eerie atmospherics make this album sound like some wildly intoxicating soundtrack to a film no-one would understand."